lokalized/lokalized-java/README.md

 * Lokalized selects the most specific matching rule.
 In the above example, `CASE + GENDER` beats `GENDER` alone.
 * A rule with no `when` is the default rule.
 If no rule matches and no default rule is provided, the lookup is treated as a resolution failure and your configured `TranslationFailureHandler` decides what happens.
 * Ambiguous overlapping rules with the same specificity are rejected while loading translations.
+* One selector-driven translation may contain at most 128 rules, exposed as `LanguageFormTranslation.MAXIMUM_SELECTOR_RULES`, so ambiguity validation has a fixed upper bound.

 Here is the selector-driven placeholder exercised with a few simple assertions: